Busting Breastfeeding Myths

 Detailed information on breastfeeding and mastitis.

 Mastitis is an inflammation of the breast tissue.
 Infections may or may not occur with mastitis.
-It often affects women who are breastfeeding.
+It often affects people who are breastfeeding.

 Mastitis may occur because of sore or cracked nipples, latch problems, plugged ducts, oversupply, yeast infections, or milk not draining well.